Suzanna-Linn/slua/docs/beta.md

 - An include/require function.
   - Files are imported at compile time by the preprocessor.
   - It imports files accessible from VSC.
   - It's not known if it can import inworld scripts.
-If it was the case, the scripts should be in the inventory and full perm.
+If it was the case, the scripts should be in the inventory and full perm, and the viewer should be opened to import them.
   - It can't import no-modify scripts.
 There is no way to distribute libraries without the source code.
+- With the viewer opened, scripts can be executed from VSC and the error and debug channel messages are shown in VSC.
+  - But no debugging option at all.

 An example of include/require:
 <pre class="language-sluab"><code class="language-sluab">-- a library of functions ready to import (SLua Beta with VSC extension)